July 25 - August 1, 2020

 Ogontz is a beautiful 300-acre camp near Lyman, New Hampshire, nestled in the White Mountains halfway between Lisbon and Littleton, three miles or so off Route 10.
 It had been used as a girls' camp for over 50 years, and in recent years has been dedicated to music, including being the summer home for the Chorus of Westerly (Rhode Island).
 CDSS has held programs at Ogontz since 1999.

 The camp, with its own secluded lake, is surrounded by acres of woods and sunny open spaces.
 The Dining Room has a warm rustic charm with wooden floors and windows on three sides looking out towards the lake and open grassy fields.
 Meals include lots of fresh bread and desserts from the large camp bakery.
 There is a beautiful dance hall equipped with a hardwood floor, a stage and fireplace.
 Several nice meeting spaces, including a barn loft, are used for our programs.
-A very special and popular spot to relax, read, listen to stories or just take in the scenery is a large grouping of Adirondack chairs, spread out under a large tree and overlooking the lake and in view of the surrounding mountains.
+A very special and popular spot to relax, read, listen to stories or just take in the scenery is a welcoming circle of Adirondack chairs, spread out under a large tree and overlooking the lake and in view of the surrounding mountains.
 The waterfront has a shallow, sandy beach, as well as places for diving and deep swimming, sailing, kayaking and canoeing.
 There are also swing sets, tennis courts and open fields.
 Also on the property are hiking paths following streams and waterfalls.
 Their New Ogontz Hall is under construction.

 Ogontz Camp is a unique place and has its own traditions.
 The Kent family, who runs the camp, offers a friendly welcome to all guests.